geek-cookbook/geek-cookbook/manuscript/recipes/wallabag.md

 SYMFONY__ENV__FOSUSER_REGISTRATION=false
 ```

-Now create wallabag-backup.env in the same folder, with the following contents. (_This is necessary to prevent environment variables required for backup from breaking the DB container_)
+Now create wallabag-`/var/data/config/wallabag/backup.env` with the following contents. (_This is necessary to prevent environment variables required for backup from breaking the DB container_)

 ```yaml
 # For database backups